ssrando/ssrando/models/README.md

 - In a `Player` folder, `Alink.arc`
 - In a `Loftwing` folder, `Bird_Link.arc`

 If the required arc is not supplied, the pack won't show up in the program.
 The supplied arc should contain any custom models and/or textures.
-For more info on how to create these, check out the channels in the Modding category in the SSR discord (https://discord.gg/evpNKkaaw6).
+For more info on how to create these, check out the channels in the `Modding` category in the [Skyward Sword Randomizer & Modding Discord](https://discord.gg/evpNKkaaw6).

 ### The metadata file
 Must be a JSON file named `metadata`.
 A bare minimum model pack will function without a metadata file, however one is required if you want to support texture masking or any of the other features detailed below.